Frequently Asked Questions about Sustainable Exhibiting

 What is the difference between recycled and post-consumer recycled content?

-When paper is manufactured waste paper can be produced in the process.
+Waste paper can be produced during the paper manufacturing process.
 These trimmings and sub-grade paper can be re-introduced into the manufacturing process to produce recycled content paper.
-This differs from post-consumer recycled content paper, which has been sent to market and likely seen the inside of your office or home recycling bin.
+This differs from post-consumer recycled content paper, which has been sent to market and likely seen the inside of your office or home recycling bin before being sent back for recycling.
 It is best to purchase as high post-consumer recycled content as possible.

 What about inks?